Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.05 Level 3 - How to Salt Passwords for Improved Encryption/README.md

 This means that no matter how simple the user's password is, adding the salt increases its complexity and length, thereby making the user database much more secure.

+### Example of Salting

+Consider the previous problem where three users had the same password, which was evident because they all had the same hash.
+If we had generated a random salt for each user and combined it with their password before hashing, their hashes would be different in the database.

+For example, if Emily's password is "qwerty" and we generate a random salt, we append the salt to her password and then hash the combined string.
+This hash will differ from Tony's or Angela's hashes because their salts are different.

+The salt is stored in the database alongside the hash, and the user does not need to remember it.
+When the user logs in, their entered password is combined with the stored salt, and if the resulting hash matches the stored hash, the password is correct.